 Mission Theology and the Image of God

-A proper, Lutheran theology of missions easily centers around the concept and image of God because His being and attributes, as the source of everything good, contain everything needed to know about salvation.
+easily centers around the concept and image of God because His being and

 First, one should learn of His triune nature and its specific connection with the redemption story: the Father sending His Son, the Son’s vicarious work, and the Holy Spirit’s bringing to faith and sanctifying.
 Studying His power, one sees that He is able to provide everything necessary for salvation, and anything outside of Him is weak and powerless.
 Examining His eternal nature, one understands Him as being beyond time, before sin started and lasting after sin ends.
 In His immutability, the person should realize that He is the One that never changes, letting go of love for changeable, temporal possessions.
 Connecting His immutability with His truthful nature, the new believer should understand that God is just, rewarding good and punishing evil, and that no error can be tolerated in His sight – unlike our wavering sense of morals.
 Noting His omniscience, the person could and should see that the just Lord of all knows about every sin, closing any path of escape, but also that He knows the condition of the sinner’s deep degradation and exactly how to rescue him or her.
 In His omnipresence, any place of “hiding” proves to be of no avail, but this also assures that God always knows our situation and how to protect us from any harm and danger.